Collaborative-AI/colda/docs/_build/html/_sources/reference/algorithm.rst.txt

-.. py:module:: synspot.algorithm
+.. py:module:: colda.algorithm
-.. py:currentmodule:: synspot.algorithm
+.. py:currentmodule:: colda.algorithm

-:py:mod:`~synspot.algorithm` Module
+:py:mod:`~colda.algorithm` Module
 ===========================

-The :py:mod:`~synspot.algorithm` module provides a class with the same name which is used to represent a PIL image.
+The :py:mod:`~colda.algorithm` module provides a class with the same name which is used to represent a PIL image.
 The module also provides a number of factory functions, including functions to load images from files, and to create new images.